 - Repairs, including maintenance (as defined in Public Contract Code section 20115, that are not public projects (as defined in Public Contract Code section 22002(c)).

-It is anticipated that the California Community Colleges Chancellor’s Office will make an announcement soon for contracts let pursuant to Public Contract Code section 20651(a) applicable to community college districts.
+It is anticipated that the California Community Colleges Chancellor’s Office will make an announcement soon regarding the bid threshold for similar types of contracts let pursuant to Public Contract Code section 20651(a) applicable to community college districts.

-The bid threshold for construction services contracts remains at $15,000, unless the district has adopted the Uniform Public Construction Cost Accounting Act.
+The bid threshold for construction services contracts remains at $15,000, unless the district has adopted the California Uniform Public Construction Cost Accounting Act (CUPCCAA).